teynav/signalApngSticker/scripts_linux/README.md

 to friends when you are back :")

 ---
-## Welcome Rust program(Alpha) and Script v3(Linux only) are here :")
+## Welcome v3 here (beta right now) :")

 What do I need to run this program?
-Linux , Windows (only for Rust program)

-Look for Script folder on details about script

-For Rust program , you would need
-1. Apngasm
+Linux

+If you are on Debian or Ubuntu or Arch (including their variants ) You __don't need to preinstall anything__, script will handle requirements when ran from CLI for first time.
+You will be prompted to input password to install them.

+Are you on other Distributions?
+Get these beforehand !!!
+1. apng-utils ( apngasm apngdis)
-2. Tgs2Png
+2. imagemagick
-3. Ffmpeg
+3. pngquant
-4. Python for singalstickers_client in uploader.py
+4. python-pip (could be uninstalled after initial setup )
+5. pngnq-s9
+6. optipng
+7. (totally optional) zenity (for GUI) (v2 only)

+What would initial setup install ?
+1. python-telegram-bot
+2. signalstickers-client
+3. Dependencies uninstalled if you are in ARCH and/or UBUNTU

 ---
-Intial setup
+V3 as well as V2  Intial setup
 1. Get Telegram Bot token ready
 2. Now open Signal Desktop
     - Goto Menu